Marko

 @column|person| heading="Age" -- ${person.age}

-Now, each object in the input.column array will contain a heading property in addition to its renderBody.
+Now, each attribute tag in input.column will contain a heading property in addition to its renderBody.
 We can use another <for> and render the headings in <th> tags:

 components/fancy-table/index.marko